Virgin of Vladimir: Location and display

-Our Lady of Vladimir is on display at the Church of St. Nicholas in Tolmachi.
+Our Lady of Vladimir was on display at the Church of St. Nicholas in Tolmachi.
 As a result of an agreement between the Tretyakov and Moscow Patriarchate, the church is both an active Russian Orthodox house church and functioning museum.
 Previously, there had been a contentious ownership dispute between the two.

 In 1997, the Tretyakov completed a full restoration of the church.
 Security improvements to store and display art were added, and an underground passageway was additionally made to connect it to the State Tretyakov Gallery.
 In order to house the famous icon, a temperature controlled bulletproof glass case was commissioned.
 On 7 September 1996, Our Lady of Vladimir was first installed in the special case located within the church, and the next day Patriarch Alexy II consecrated the church.
 According to Archpriest Nikolai Sokolov, the rector for the church, the case would able to withstand the firing of a Kalashnikov rifle as well as many other potential hazards.

 Due to its dual status as both church and museum, visitors are allowed to pray before the icon and divine Liturgies are regularly held on selected days.
 However, visitors can only enter the church through the Tretyakov Gallery and via the underground passageway.

+On 3 April 2026, on the eve of the Feast of the Entry of the Lord into Jerusalem, the Vladimir Icon of the Mother of God was transferred from the State Tretyakov Gallery to the custody of the Russian Orthodox Church, which has free use of the icon for a period of forty-nine years.
+On 4 April, the icon was displayed for public veneration at the Cathedral of Christ the Saviour.
+The Vladimir icon remains the property of the Russian Federation and the operational management of the State Tretyakov Gallery.